 Provisional Knowledge – the contrivance of a series of purposed provisional arguments, into a stack of probable explanations wherein we ignore the increasing unlikelihood of our conclusions and simply consider the stack of plurality to be plausible; and eventually by Neuhaus’s Law, rendering any other idea proscribed.

 Ignorance – the action of blinding one’s self to an eschewed reality through a satiating and insulating culture and lexicon.

-VI.
+VII.
 Only we, along with our love and care for each other, are real.

-VII.
+VIII.
 Knowledge vetted by this understanding can be held inside a standard of acceptance.